 Born and raised in Lebanon, OR Lyle grew up with a love for the outdoors, to this day he enjoys doing anything outside with his wife and daughter especially backyard BBQ’s with friends and family.
 He graduated from Oregon State in 2013 with a B.S. in Horticulture Turfgrass Management focusing on golf course and landscape maintenance.
 He worked in the golf industry during high school, through college, and spent the first two years after as an Assistant Superintendent at a local golf course.
 Today he is currently working as a Crop Consultant for Nutrien Ag Solutions at the Tangent, OR location helping growers with all aspects of agronomy.

-Miriam Chambers, Senior Manager of Commerce Marketing, E. & J. Gallo Winery
+Miriam Chambers, Fine Wine Manager, E. & J. Gallo Winery

 Established in 1933 in Modesto, California, by Ernest and Julio Gallo, E. & J. Gallo Winery has become the world's largest and foremost winery in the art of grape growing, winemaking, distribution and marketing of wines.
 With ten wineries strategically located in wine regions in both California and Washington and access to grapes from vineyards in all of the premier grape-growing areas of both states, Gallo produces wines in every category, to suit every taste.
 Gallo imports wine and spirits from nine different countries around the world.